 Sephora’s goals are very straightforward and clear.
 From the very beginning they wanted to be transparent, using direct language in all their communications.
 As Sephora is a about a “fun” spirit and an attractive cosmetic brand, they also wanted to convey those values to potential hires.
 Finally, Sephora has a wish to create a ‘unique job experience’ for every candidate, and by extension recruit the right people.

 In terms of strategy, the company has a corporate website along with a standalone career website which carries the values of the brand.
 Its identity is also well defined on other platforms depending on what they target is.
-For example, the Sephora blog gives expert news and discuss topics of the cosmetic industry, while the Facebook career page aims to create a strong employer identity.
+For example, the Sephora blog gives expert news and discusses topics of the cosmetics industry, while the Facebook career page aims to create a strong employer identity.

 The Career Site